LeroibakiTeboho/pizza-paradise/README.md

 Promotions: If we have any ongoing promotions or discounts, they can be highlighted in this section.

 Blog: If we maintain a blog, it can be found here.
-Regularly update it with engaging content related to our pizzas, recipes, and more.
+Please update it regularly with engaging content related to our pizzas, recipes, and more.

-Gallery: A gallery of high-quality images of our pizzas, restaurant, and staff can be displayed to entice customers.
+Gallery: A gallery of high-quality images of our pizzas, restaurants, and staff can be displayed to entice customers.

 3. Getting Started
 To maintain and update the Pizza Paradise website, you'll need access to the following: